TAP-LLM/SplitFedLLM/FedGLM/readme.md

 move 'server_param.bin' to the fold 'server'

 ### configure the 'modeling_chatglm.py'
-you can see the file 'modeling_chatglm.py' in 'chatglm-6b', delete '.' in line 33:
+you can see the file 'modeling_chatglm.py' in 'chatglm-6b', delete '.' in about line 33 when using FedGLM:

 ```python
 # from .configuration_chatglm import ChatGLMConfig